Sonja Sekula: Personal life

+On a trip to Tangier in 1950 to meet Paul Bowles, Joseph Glasco was introduced to Sekula by Jane Bowles.
+Sekula and Glasco remained friends when they returned to New York.
+In April 1951, the day after the opening of her third exhibition at Betty Parsons Gallery, Sekula suffered a breakdown and had to be taken to the psychiatric clinic of the New York Hospital in White Plains by Manina Thoren and Joseph Glasco.

 Sonja Sekula was also extremely open about her homosexuality, and made frequent references to it in her writings and journals.
 In one entry, she wrote the following:1960: "Let homosexuality be forgiven, let us hope that she will be welcome in the Greek mythology and protected by pagan nature gods as well for most often she did not sin against nature but tried to be true to the law of her own - To feel guilt about having loved a being of your own kind body and soul is hopeless - let us hope there were many pure moments in each of these attractions and loves - into which the realm of sphere and eternity and silence entered as well."Sonja Sekula had a history of mental illness, having been admitted to several mental health clinics throughout her life.
 This aspect of her life was also well-documented in her own writings and journals:1957: "I do not feel part of any country or race.
 I was well when they called me sick and often sick when they thought I am well.
 Have in thoughts been surprised at the vanity of others and surprised also at my own."